pelmer/maps/README.md

 # Maps with labels

-This is a simple map generator which allows for placement of multiple makers (e.g. to indicate participants in scientific or other collaborations) with custom placement of labels and marker type and size.
+This is a simple map generator which allows for placement of multiple markers (e.g. to indicate participants in scientific or other collaborations) with custom placement (size, font) of the corresponding labels.
 Although Google Maps (for example) allow for very easy placement of markers, it doesn't allow for easy customization of symbols and/or labels.
+This map generator provides a bit more flexibility.

-The core part is a Jupyter notebook (Map-Institutions.ipynb) along with some example data files (institutions-list.csv).
+The core is a Jupyter notebook (Map-Institutions.ipynb) along with some example data files (institutions-list.csv).

 # Required Environment